CIS197 » Syllabus

 - Bring your objectives by during my office hours to get my signature

-- Present your Timesheet, Evaluation & Project Deliverables to me during finals week for evaluation and grade
+- Present your Timesheet, Evaluation and Report to me during finals week for evaluation and grade.
+(Email is fine.)

 - Tahoe Moonshine | Shawn Harstad